 There were two inferior sequels Honey I Blew Up the Kid (1992) and Honey, We Shrunk Ourselves!
 (1997), both featuring Rick Moranis.
 These was followed by a terrible tv series Honey I Shrunk the Kids (1997).

-Joe Johnston went onto a strong career as a genre director, directing the rocket-backpack superhero film Rocketeer (1991), the live-action sequences on The Pagemaster (1994), the children’s film Jumanji (1995), Jurassic Park III (2001), the remake of The Wolfman (2010) and the Marvel Comics adaptation Captain America: The First Avenger (2011).
+Joe Johnston went onto a strong career as a genre director, directing the rocket-backpack superhero film Rocketeer (1991), the live-action sequences on The Pagemaster (1994), the children’s film Jumanji (1995), Jurassic Park III (2001), the remake of The Wolfman (2010), the Marvel Comics adaptation Captain America: The First Avenger (2011) and The Nutcracker and the Four Realms (2018).
 All of Johnston’s films have a strong effects focus.
 His non-genre films to date are October Sky (1999), Hidalgo (2004) and Not Safe for Work (2014).